gustavos86/gustavos86.github.io/_posts/2024-08-10-Juniper-BGP-practice.md

 tags: [juniper, bgp]     # TAG names should always be lowercase
 ---

-This post is documents BGP configuration on Juniper Junos OS
+This post documents BGP configuration on Juniper Junos OS

 ## Network Topology